 Canning funnel (optional)

-- Add the spices to the jars: Add the garlic and peppercorns to the jar.
+Place the spices in the jar.
+Place the garlic and peppercorns in a wide-mouth pint jar.

-- Make the pickling brine: Combine the vinegar, water, salt, and sugar (if using) in a small saucepan over high heat.
+Make the pickling brine.
+Place the vinegar, water, salt, and sugar (if using) in a small saucepan over high heat.
 Bring to a rolling boil, stirring to dissolve the salt and sugar.
 Pour the brine over the tomatoes, filling the jar to within 1/2 inch of the top.
 You might not use all the brine.

 Remove air bubbles.
 Gently tap the jar against the counter a few times to remove all the air bubbles.
 Top off with more pickling brine if necessary.